Gako358/dotfiles/README.md

   - `wasm` - wasm develop environment
   - `java` - Java develop environment

-## Via install media
+### Installation via Media

-You can also install this via the install media in the nix-install repo by doing the following:
+Alternatively, you can install these configurations via the install media from the nix-install repo as follows:

 - Boot off the install media.
 - Create the partition schedule and mount it to /mnt